steinmannm/Organelle_OS/README.md

 ## Fix WM8731 driver
 Make sure to use a kernel source version matching to the installed kernel.
-git --branch ... and module paths need to be adapted accordingly.
+git --branch ... needs to be adapted accordingly.

 ### Compile the missing kernel module wm8731-spi
 [https://www.raspberrypi.com/documentation/computers/linux_kernel.html](url)